Bucket list ideas.

 Again, I’d wait to go when your child is a little older.
 I’ve taken them various times when little and wow, it’s quite a handful.

-Honestly, I can’t remember a time I’ve gone to the bookstore without my husband helping me when they were little.
 Pick a good time to go, when your child is not cranky and is in the mood to browse through the bookshelves!

 Spending time together builds memories that last a lifetime.